oletizi/avi-docs/src/site/datascript-string-lower/index.md

   </tr>
   <tr>
    <td width="100"> <font size="3"><strong>Description</strong></font> </td>
-   <td width="600">Converts the source string to all lowercase characters. &nbsp;Avi operators are case sensitive, so "a" does not equal "A".</td>
+   <td width="600">Converts the source string to all lowercase characters.
+Avi operators are case sensitive, so "a" does not equal "A".</td>
   </tr>
   <tr>
    <td width="100"> <font size="3"><strong>Events</strong></font> </td>